adkelley/project-euler-haskell/README.md

 **See** [Project Euler](https://projecteuler.net/about) for background

 ## Steps:
-1. Ensure that you have [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)
+* Ensure that you have [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)
 and [GHC](https://www.haskell.org/downloads) installed:

-2. install the project's dependencies, and compile:
+* Install the project's dependencies, and compile:
 ```sh
 stack build
 ```
-3.  run the problems:
+*  Run the problems:
 ```sh
 stack exec project-euler-exe
 ```